Ready to discover Nova Scotia from the perspective of a local?

 June through October is the best time for a Nova Scotia road trip.
 Obviously, October has cooler weather, but the payoff is a breathtaking fall color display.

 That’s it for this Nova Scotia road trip itinerary but, before you go, be sure to check out our other Nova Scotia travel guides.
+Or, if you’re adventuring further west in Canada, take a look at our Alberta Road Trip guide!

 On Pinterest?
 Click to pin for later: